AnssiAhola/PIR/README.md

   Finished in 0.72 seconds
 ```
 Note, 1 file was skipped because its width or height was equal or smaller than target

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details